Pinegrow/PinegrowDevelopersDocumentation/Creating a plugin.md

 # Creating a Plugin
-Pinegrow plugins are Javascript plugins that utilize the Pinegrow API to extend the capabilities of the editor.
+Pinegrow plugins are Javascript functions that utilize the Pinegrow API to extend the capabilities of the editor.
 All Pinegrow plugins are instantiated by calling a function, either anonymous or named, once the Pinegrow App signals it is ready.
 This function gets passed the event and the ```pinegrow``` window variable as arguments.
 ```javascript
 $(function() {
     $('body').one('pinegrow-ready', function(e, pinegrow) {